 There is a method for achieving this but, again, it can be messy.
 It involves fastening the cartridges together (mouth-to-mouth, so to speak) and using your hairdryer to coax the oil from the old cartridge into the new one, as seen below.

 Now that you know how to get all the oil out of a vape cartridge as well as how to refill a vape cartridge without a syringe, let’s explore another potentially useful topic.
+If you’re weary of using conventional carts and constantly refilling, consider trying premium vape cartridges for an exceptional smoking experience.

 How to Fix a Vape Pen Cartridge